Seating on a first-come, first-served basis.

 Cinema Cinérama Empire, rue de Carouge 72-74, Geneva

-The screening will be followed by a discussion on on the evolution of LGBTI rights worldwide with:
+The free screening will be followed by a discussion on the challenges of using nuclear energy for civilian purposes

 An initiative of the United Nations Information Service, Ciné ONU Geneva